mzlee/notes/inky-dune-visor/notes.md

 1. How does the `vmcs` compare between Dune and KVM?
    The version is the same.
 I don't know about the rest of it yet.
-   Let's print out the entire `vmcs` to check.
+   Let's print out the entire `vmcs` to check out the differences.

 2. Can we just allocate and attach a new VCPU to some queue of schedulable VCPU's?